xmayeur/turnPagePedal/readme.md

 The following table resumes the actions taken according to buttons' state changes.

 Rows indicates the 'FROM' state; columns the 'TO' state.
 States are represented by a two letters code indicating the respective **H**igh or **L**ow state of the left and right buttons.
-So '**HL**' means that the left button is being pressed, while the right button not.
+So '**LH**' means that the left button is being pressed, while the right button not.

 ![TransitionMap](img/transitionMap.jpg)